KOYU-Tech/u18sh-preinstall/README.md

 # ws-preinstall-u18

-Preinstall Webserver for clean VPS/VDS on Ubuntu 18
+Bash Script for a webserver preinstallation on a clean VPS/VDS with Ubuntu 18

 - Nginx
 - NPM, NVM, Yarn